ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use thread-local variables carefully or switch to scoped values

 To achieve better scalability of virtual threads, you should reconsider using _thread-local variables_ and _inheritable-thread-local variables_.
-Thread-local variables provide each thread with its copy of a variable, which is set to a value that is independent of the values set by other threads.
+Thread-local variables provide each thread with its copy of a variable, which is set to a value independent of the values set by other threads.
 A thread-local variable works as an implicit, thread-bound parameter and allows passing data from a caller to a callee through a sequence of intermediate methods.

 Virtual threads support thread-local behavior in the same way as platform threads.
 But because virtual threads can be very numerous, the following design features of thread-local variables can have a more significant negative impact: